bdewey/org-ruby/README.txt

-orgmode_parser
+org-ruby
     by Brian Dewey
     http://www.bdewey.com

 == DESCRIPTION:

-Helpful Ruby routines for parsing orgmode files.
-The most significant thing this library does today is convert orgmode files to textile.
+This gem contains Ruby routines for parsing org-mode files.The most significant thing this library does today is convert org-mode files to HTML or textile.
 Currently, you cannot do much to customize the conversion.
 The supplied textile conversion is optimized for extracting "content" from the orgfile as opposed to "metadata."

 == FEATURES/PROBLEMS:

+* Converts org-mode files to HTML or Textile
+* Supports tables, block quotes, and block code
+* Supports bold, italic, underline, strikethrough, and code inline formatting.
+* Supports hyperlinks that are in double-brackets
 * Upcoming: Handle export options specified in the org buffer.
-* Bug: Currently doesn't handle orgmode inline code or block code syntax.

 == SYNOPSIS:

 From the command line:

+     org-ruby sample.org

+...will output a HTML version of sample.org.

-     orgparser sample.org
+     org-ruby --translate textile sample.org

-...will output a textile version of @sample.org@.
+...will output a textile version of sample.org.

 From Ruby code:

      Orgmode::Parser.new(data)

-...will construct a new @Parser@ object.
+...will construct a new +Parser+ object.

 == INSTALL:

-sudo gem install orgmode_parser
+sudo gem install org-ruby

 == LICENSE: